pyqt555/hexgate-cli/README.md

 selectively extracting Riot game content (League of Legends, Valorant, and other Riot products).
 It resolves official release manifests from public catalogs, downloads only the chunks it needs from the Riot CDN, and maintains the game's `Game.db` in Riot's own format.
-(i told deepseek to build a cli ontop of my lib, treat it with a grain of salt)

-It is the CLI front-end for the `hexgate` patcher library (package `hexgate-v2`); the library owns all manifest, chunk and database handling.
+It is also mostly an Ai created wrapper around my hexgate lib, i didnt test it to throurougly, so treat with the appropriate caution

+All work happens locally: `hexgate` talks only to the public Riot catalog, `api.hexgate.lol` and CDN endpoints, and keeps its state in the platform config/cache directories described below.

 - Browse every published manifest from the RiotArchiveProject catalog or the low-latency `api.hexgate.lol` index.